 THE STORY OF JONATHAN BUDINE

-Jonathan Budine is a director, producer, motion graphics designer, editor and owner of JOSUBU Productions.
+Jonathan Budine is an award winning director, producer, motion graphics designer, editor and owner of JOSUBU Productions.

 In the early 90’s, Budine made his move to New York City to work as a director, editor and motion designer for Broadway Video, Creative Group (now Reveal 42), and Motive NYC/HSR.
 During this time he worked on national commercials, shows, and key marketing campaigns for CBS, NBC, the Food Network, The Late Show (Letterman and Colbert), The Late Late Show (Ferguson and Corden), MTV, Survivor, The Amazing Race, Comedy Central, ESPN, HBO, Showtime and many others.